 With Santa ‘Experiences’ popping up all over the country, it can be hard to know which one to choose.
 Since we visited Lapland a few years ago, I have tried to make sure that each year our visit to Santa is a special one.
 Last year we visited Santa at Aillwee Cave and that was great, but we were really disappointed with Airfield Farm the previous year.
-I like the experience to last a little longer than a quick visit to Arnotts and I want it to be a Santa visit that my kids will remember, with hopefully a little magic thrown in!
+I like Santa experiences to last a little longer than a quick visit to Arnotts.
+I want it to be a Santa visit that my kids will remember, with hopefully a little magic thrown in!
 I asked people on my Facebook page what were their favourite Santa Experiences and visiting Santa at Fota Island Resort cropped up time and time again.
 It has also been voted best Santa Experience in Ireland by Primary Times readers and attracts over 50,000 people each year.
 I had to see if it lived up to the hype!

-We had stayed in Fota Island Resort in the summer time and loved it, so we knew the kids would love to go back.
-The hotel is located only a few minutes drive from Fota Wildlife Park and has excellent family facilities including a kids play room and an indoor swimming pool.
+We had stayed in Fota Island Resort in the summer time and loved it, so I knew the kids would love to go back.
+The hotel is located only a few minutes drive from Fota Wildlife Park and has excellent family facilities, including a kids play room and an indoor swimming pool.
 Although technically a five star resort, the hotel has a family atmosphere where kids can play happily throughout the hotel, so it doesn’t feel like a typical five star hotel.
 The hot chocolates in the bar are a big hit as they come with a large chocolate on a stick and hot milk, so kids could make their own.
-However the bar service and dining can be a bit hit and miss as it is so busy.
+However the bar service and dining can be a bit hit and miss, as it is so busy.
 In fact, I would go so far as to say, I wouldn’t recommend you stay in December if you didn’t have kids!

-Fota Island Resort is only a two and a half hour drive from Dublin and is easily accessible from most parts of the country, making it an ideal option for a quick night away.
+Fota Island Resort is only a two and a half hour drive from Dublin, and is easily accessible from most parts of the country, making it an ideal option for a quick night away.
 We left Dublin at midday and arrived just in time for some lunch in the bar, before checking in at 3pm.
 The rooms are modern, spacious, can hold two adults and two children, and are perfect for a short stay.

 After a quick wander around we checked in at the meeting point to see Santa.
 The whole experience ran like clockwork, there were no queues at any time.
 We were met by one of Santa’s elves and brought through the snowy elf village, straight to see the main man in Santa’s grotto.

 Walking in a winter wonderland 🎶 Absolutely loved the #FotaBeyond #Santa experience 🎅🏻 It was so #christmassy with lots to do and a fab Santa!
 Lots more on my stories 👆 . . . . . . . . . #fota #santaexperience #visitsanta #santavisit #winterwonderland #magical #christmas #christmastime #luxurytravel #luxuryhotel #travelogger #familytravel #familytravelblogger #familytime #familytrip #staycation #visitcork @instacork #travelgram

 Santa had a large physique and long white beard, he looked just as we had hoped.
-He greeted us all enthusiastically and knew all about Luke and Alex and what they had on their Christmas lists.
+He greeted us all enthusiastically and knew all about Luke and Alex, and what they had on their Christmas lists.
 He commended Alex for doing well at camogie this year and Luke for getting on better in school.
 We got the obligatory family photo, some substantial presents and eventually said our goodbyes.
-You have to pay an additional €10 if you want a family photo but you are also welcome to take as many photos as you like with your own camera.
+You have to pay an additional €10 if you want a family photo, but you are also welcome to take as many photos as you like with your own camera.
 When we left Santa we were able to choose the best photo from eight different shots that were taken and we were given a framed photograph, which I thought was excellent value for €10.

 After our Santa visit, we popped in to say hello to the reindeers, Donner and Blitzen, who have taken up residency at Fota this year.
 We also had a chat with Mrs Claus, who kindly gave us some reindeer food to leave out on Christmas Eve.
-We then walked through the snowy forest, down Candy Cane Lane before going down two large slides which brought us to the Magic Mineshaft……
+We then walked through the snowy forest, down Candy Cane Lane before going down two large slides which brought us to the Magic Mineshaft…

 We stepped inside the mineshaft and were greeted by two elves who told us we were going underground to the Snow Kingdom.
 This was extremely well done and the kids were sure we were going down in an underground lift.
 We stepped outside and entered the Fairy tunnel which was lined with ice covered walls and moving icicles.
 Another friendly elf greeted us and guided us through the tunnel and into the Snow Kingdom, which was full of activities for all the family.

 Alex learned to ride a sleigh and got her drivers license to prove it!
 We got photos with the Ice Queen at the Ice Palace, had fun playing in the elf tunnels and ball pits, while Luke loved the free ice cream!
 You can also post letters and spend as long as you like in the Snow Kingdom.
 We stayed about a half hour, making the whole Fota Beyond experience about 70 minutes, but you could easily spend longer.
 The way the experience was organised, seeing Santa first, meant that you could spend as long as you wanted in the village and Snow Kingdom.
-When we left Fota Beyond, we strolled back to the hotel, just in time for dinner in the Fota Restaurant!
+When we left Fota Beyond, we strolled back to the hotel, just in time for dinner in the Fota Restaurant.
 The timing was perfect.
 We were able to chat all about the experience over a nice meal, it was the perfect end to a perfect day.

 That’s one happy boy feeding the #giraffes at @fotawildlife 🦒 🦒 . . . . . . . . . . #wildlife #wildlifepark #travelogger #familytravel #familytravelblogger #familytime #familytrip #staycation #visitcork @instacork #travelgram #giraffe #giraffelove #happyboy #fotawildlifepark #animalsofinstagram #giraffesofinstagram #familyphotos

 Each year the woods at Fota Island Resort are transformed into a Christmas village with a different Santa experience, so visiting Santa at Fota Island Resort is unique each year.
-Prices this year started at €250 for an overnight stay with breakfast and tickets to the Fota Beyond experience.
-Visit their website for more information or keep an eye on The Travel Expert Facebook page to ensure you are notified when tickets go on sale for 2018.
+Wonder is the Santa experience for 2019 and you can read all about that here.